aldebaran/qibuild/doc/getting_started.rst

 Requirements
 ------------

-Python 2.7 is the preferred version, but QiBuild should work fine on python 2.6, too.
+Python 2.7 is the preferred version, but qiBuild should work fine on python 2.6, too.
 Note that to prepare a possible conversion to python3, python2.5 is *not* supported.